 The only tree nut indigenous to the South, the pecan has been used in the region’s cooking since the earliest colonists met Native Americans.
 But the rise of pecan pie—sometimes called Karo pie—came centuries later, commonly traced to a product-based recipe printed on jars of Karo corn syrup, circa 1930.

-“That doesn’t surprise me,” says Hilary White, chef and co-owner of the Hil in Serenbe, a 1,000-acre sustainable community located in Georgia’s Chattahoochee Hill Country.
+“That doesn’t surprise me,” says Hilary White, the chef and co-owner of Bistro Hilary in Senoia, Georgia.
 “There was a day when family favorites were a mix of recipes clipped from the Sunday newspaper and Ladies Auxiliary books.
 Others came straight off the flour sack.”

 While pecans grow throughout the South, Georgia has been the nation’s largest producer since the late 1800s.
 The state’s growers even donated enough pecan trees to create wood handles for more than ten thousand torches carried during the 1996 Olympics in Atlanta.
 With peak harvesting months October to December, it makes sense that pecan pie became a traditional Southern holiday dessert, and the rich, nutty flavor matches the aromatic spices used in savory Thanksgiving recipes.
 “Every year my father’s parents would drive from Florida to Ohio, where my family lived at the time, stopping in Georgia to buy pecans,” White says.
 “I remember it was dark outside and we’d sit in the eat-in kitchen, picking them.
 My grandfather would use the nutcracker, and my grandmother and I would use the nut picks.
 It was delicate work because you didn’t want to crush the pecans but keep them perfect halves for the pie.”